 17. Oklahoma City Thunder: Allen Graves, 6-foot-9 freshman forward, Santa Clara

-Graves is one of the buzziest names going into the combine and Sam Presti already found one gem coming out of Santa Clara when he drafted Jalen Williams with the 12th pick in the 2022 NBA Draft.
+Graves is one of the buzziest names going into the draft and Sam Presti already found one gem coming out of Santa Clara when he drafted Jalen Williams with the 12th pick in 2022.
 Graves has excellent positional size and shot 41.5 percent from behind the arc on three attempts per game.
 The combine is an excellent test to see how mid-major players stack up against high-major talent, and Graves could be that one guy that shoots into the first round after a strong combine performance.

 Chris Cenac Jr.